xnd-project/libndtypes/doc/libndtypes/types.rst

 Offset arrays can be very large, so copying must be avoided.
 For ease of use, libndtypes supports creating offset arrays from a datashape string.
-In that case, *flag* must be set to :macro:`InternalOffsets` and the offsets are managed by the type.
+In that case, *flag* must be set to :c:macro:`InternalOffsets` and the offsets are managed by the type.

 However, in the most common case offsets are generated and managed elsewhere.
-In that case, *flag* must be set to :macro:`ExternalOffsets`.
+In that case, *flag* must be set to :c:macro:`ExternalOffsets`.

 The offset-based scheme makes it hard to store a sliced var dimension or